 Liquidity.
 Maintaining an adequate level of liquidity is important because it provides the means for funding new loans, funding redemptions of Investment Certificates, and paying our operating expenses.
-Our Liquid Assets totaled \$63,321,620 at December 31, 2022, compared with \$69,440,457 at December 31, 2021, and \$71,768,780 at December 31, 2020.
+Our Liquid Assets totaled \$56,950,808 at December 31, 2023, compared with \$63,321,620 at December 31, 2022 and \$69,440,457 at December 31, 2021.
 Our policy is to maintain Liquid Assets equal to at least 10% of our outstanding liabilities.
-For more information on Liquidity, see Note 8 on page A-15 of the Financial Statements.
+For more information on Liquidity, see Note 8 on page A-16 of the Financial Statements.

 Loans Receivable.
-Our loan portfolio constitutes the largest portion of our total assets (71.5% as of December 31, 2022).
-The amount of loans receivable shown in our Statements of Financial Position is net of our allowance for loan losses and deferred loan origination fees and costs.
-Additional detail regarding the loan portfolio is available in Note 3 on page A-8 of the Financial Statements.
-During 2022 our total loan portfolio increased by \$2,381,781.
+Our loan portfolio constitutes the largest portion of our total assets (74.7% as of December 31, 2023).
+The amount of loans receivable shown in our Statements of Financial Position is net of our allowance for credit losses and net deferred loan fees During 2023 our total loan portfolio increased by \$9,601,258.
+Additional details regarding the loan portfolio are available in Note 3 starting on page A-9 of the Financial Statements.
+Detailed information regarding how we establish the allowance for credit losses is available in Note 1 on page A-7 of the Financial Statements.